 - 2. Click Vertical Bar for the graph type. - 3.
-Click lu\frequency for the Layer/Table containing the data to graph.
+Click lu_frequency for the Layer/Table containing the data to graph.

-- 4. Click Cnt\LAND\USE as the Value field to graph. - 5.
-Click LAND\USE for the X label field so the bars will be labeled by land use categories.
+- 4. Click Cnt LAND USE as the value field to graph. - 5.
+Click LAND_USE from the X label field drop-down arrow so the bars will be labeled by land-use categories.